zaben903/yard-lint/README.md

 # YARD-Lint

-A comprehensive linter for YARD documentation that helps you maintain clean, consistent, and complete documentation in your Ruby projects.
+A comprehensive linter for YARD documentation that helps you maintain clean, consistent, and complete documentation in your Ruby and Ruby on Rails projects.

 ## Features